milosmns/milosmns.github.io/_posts/op-ed/2023-06-01-Transparency-has-become-a-buzzword.md

 #### 🤨 &nbsp; Some different opinions

-Yes, I argue with myself and seek out others who disagree.
-So what…
+Yes, I will argue with myself now…

-Anyway, to counter this, you may say that transparency is not about the content or context of information, but rather about accessibility of context.
+To counter the previous claims, you may say that transparency is not about the content or context of information, but rather about accessibility of context.
 Manipulation of content and context can shape narratives – for example, [greenwashing](https://en.wikipedia.org/wiki/Greenwashing) – a simple marketing strategy that involves misleading the public by exaggerating an organization's "green" activities while hiding environmentally destructive practices.

 It looks like it's a different perspective, but I do agree with this.
 The idea of allowing individuals to opt-in for transparent decision-making and emphasizing accountability aligns well with my point of view.
 Transparency is indeed a catalyst for accountability, change, and social progress.
 It is crucial for influential individuals to take the lead in claiming and fostering transparency.